Chocolatey

 Pros and Cons

-While Chocolatey is a powerful tool, it also has some limitations, including:
+While Chocolatey offers several advantages, it also has some disadvantages, including:

 FAQ